Active elements in cannabis, called cannabinoids, may help reduce inflammation, pain, and itching in psoriasis.

 Some of the ingredients in cannabis show promise as a treatment for psoriasis.

-The positive effects of cannabinoids on the immune system and pain receptors mean that cannabis might provide relief from psoriasis symptoms.
+The positive effects of cannabinoids on the immune system and pain receptors mean that cannabis might relieve psoriasis symptoms.
 It is also possible that future medications may include some of the active ingredients in this drug.

-As with any new treatment, people thinking of using cannabis to manage psoriasis should discuss their plans with their doctor.
+As with any new treatment, people considering cannabis to manage psoriasis should discuss their plans with their doctor.
 They should also refer to their local laws about cannabis and cannabinoid use.

-It is important to remember that medicinal cannabis is a complementary treatment, which means that people should use it as part of a more comprehensive treatment plan.
+It is important to remember that medicinal cannabis is a complementary treatment, meaning people should use it as part of a more comprehensive treatment plan.